 While Baie Saint Paul may be small in population, it's big on hospitality and should be included on your RV vacation itinerary.
 It's a convenient stopping place when driving from Quebec City to Tadoussac and, if you decide to stay longer, you'll find campgrounds conveniently located along the Route du Fleuve.

-Baie Saint Paul is the birthplace of the now famous Cirque du Soleil.
+Baie Saint Paul is the birthplace of Cirque du Soleil.
 Here, back in the 1980s, founders Guy Laliberté and Gilles Ste-Croix enchanted street audiences with their unique blend of music, dancing, juggling, stilt-walking and outrageous costumes.
 Shortly after, Cirque du Soleil was born.